-A German artist named Boris Eldagsen won the creative open category at the 2023 Sony World Photography Awards, an honor he declined after revealing that his prizewinning photograph wasn't what it said or the tip His image, which amarged on top winning photograph wasn't what it said on the tin.
+A German artist named Boris Eldagsen won the creative open category at the 2023 Sony World Photography Awards, an honor he declined after revealing that his prizewinning photograph wasn't what it said on the tin.
 His image, which emerged on top of 415,000 entries, was generated by Al. Eldagsen, in a statement, said, "Something about this doesn't feel right, does it?"